Tuesday, November 30, 2010

-Tonight's recipe is a fun & healthy dessert with a mild flavor and a bit of tang.
+>br clear="all">Tonight's recipe is a fun and healthy dessert with a mild flavor and a bit of tang.

-As of late, scientists & medical researchers have been conducting a lot of studies on the benefits of coconut, which in turn, has shifted the health & fitness community's perception of it to a large degree.
+As of late, scientists and medical researchers have been conducting a lot of studies on the benefits of coconut, which in turn, has shifted the health and fitness community's perception of it to a large degree.

-It's time for more people to start revising their thinking regarding coconut's nutritional value & health benefits, as it's certainly got a lot to offer.
-Did you know that, in addition to being a good source of energy, coconut is also good for your heart, stomach, intestinal tract, & kidneys, & can help build muscle mass?!
+It's time for more people to start revising their thinking regarding coconut's nutritional value and health benefits, as it's certainly got a lot to offer.
+Did you know that, in addition to being a good source of energy, coconut is also good for your heart, stomach, intestinal tract, and kidneys, and can help build muscle mass?!

 Surprise, surprise. :-D